CORRECTED-YOUR PRACTICE-Financial advisers eye Social Security benefits planning

 Outsourcing is another option.

 Jim Pavletich, a 37-year Social Security Administration veteran, started a benefits-planning practice with his wife, Jan, after he left the agency in 2010.
 Their firm, Social Security Consultants in Chandler, Arizona, advises retirees and advisers on claiming strategies.
 Business is going so well the couple is considering raising their consulting rate of $150 an hour for advisers and cutting back on new cases, he said.
-(Editing by Linda Stern, Paul Simao and Eric Walsh)
+(Editing by Linda Stern and Paul Simao)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan